 What are the main advantages over a care home in Stoke-on-Trent?

 While nobody can deny that the staff in residential care homes work hard, they are nevertheless constrained by limited time and resources.
 As they have to divide their working hours between many residents, they simply do not have the time to offer the level of personalised, one-to-one attention afforded to those who receive care at home.

 Residents in a care home can often feel they have lost all say over basic things such as when they get up and go to bed, or when they go to the toilet.
 In many cases, they also have limited choice over what they eat on a daily basis, and are almost always taken to eat in a particular place and at a certain time.
 For those receiving dementia care, this can be a particularly stressful and upsetting experience.

-With companion care, your loved one retains full control over how they spend their time, helping them maintain a sense of autonomy and freedom.
+With live-in care, your loved one retains full control over how they spend their time, helping them maintain a sense of autonomy and freedom.
 They also benefit from a continuity of care that they would not receive in a care home.
 Elder’s caregivers usually work in pairs, operating a two-week shift pattern and covering each other’s sickness and holiday time.
 This means your loved one only sees a familiar face, rather than the many carers that residents in a care home might see over the course of a day.

 Why choose Elder in Stoke-on-Trent?

 A care plan from Elder can be tailored to meet your loved one’s needs.
 Whether they are looking for short-term care or a more long-term solution, our fully flexible packages can be adapted to suit the level of assistance required and their personal preferences.
 As well as a carer, many people find they also gain a friend, and deep bonds of friendship and trust often grow between those giving and receiving care at home.